 Quizzes comprise 30% of your final grade.
 Each module will have its own quiz.
 Students will be expected to complete all quizzes by the due date provided in the course schedule by 11:59pm ET.
-Normally, quizzes will be due on Fridays, except when a given Friday is a University holiday in which case the assignment will be due the following day, a Saturday.
 If an approved, excused absence is not provided, students should expect to receive a zero (0) for the quiz.
 If you have a question about a quiz prior to the due date, please use the Course Questions discussion board, or communicate with the instructor or TA no less than 48 hours before the deadline.

-When quizzes are made available, you may begin them at any time, but each quiz will have a ten (10) minute time limit.
+When quizzes are made available, you may begin them at any time, but each quiz will have a time limit.
 Please allow enough time to take the quiz in one sitting, as you will not be able to stop and come back to it.